International Student Admission and Registration Policy

 English Proficiency Requirements

-Minnesota State Community and Technical College requires a minimum TOEFL score of 550 on the paper version, of the exam or 213 on the computer version or 79 on the internet based version or recent completion of a college-level composition course with a grade of “C” or better from a regionally accredited college or university in the United States.
-The College will waive the English requirement for any applicant whose native language in English.
+Minnesota State Community and Technical College requires a minimum score of 550 on the paper version of the TOEFL exam, 213 on the computer version, or 79 on the internet-based version, or recent completion of a college-level composition course with a grade of “C” or better from a regionally accredited college or university in the United States.
+The College may waive the English requirement for an applicant whose home country’s native language is English.
+The College’s PDSO and Admissions Office maintains a list of qualifying countries.

 Academic Requirements